bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-views-templates.md

 		<input {{bind-attr value='model.foo'}}>
 		<button {{action 'changeText'}}>{{model.buttonText}}</button>

-Ember uses a templating langvuage called Handlebars.
+Ember uses a templating language called Handlebars.
-It's approach is fundamentally different form that of Angular's, as it uses string-based templating.
+Its approach is fundamentally different form that of Angular's, as it uses string-based templating.
 This means that it parses the entire template before-hand, and generates a function as an output.